nayyarv/gpus/README.md

 1. RAM
     - GPUs don't really have much more than 12 GB of RAM.
 System RAM can be huge, 128 GB.
     - Deep Learning, SGD and batching works well.
 But maybe we want to increase batch size at later epochs?
-        - Large models can have 65 million parameters = 1 Gb with Float16 rep. This is not an insignificant part of GPU RAM.
+        - Large models can have 65 million parameters = 1 Gb with Float16 rep. This is not an insignificant part of GPU RAM (also overhead for adaptive gradient descents)
 2. Multi GPU
-    - Video gamers knew this years ago
+    - Video gamers knew this wasn't great years ago
     - Non trivial algorithms required - magnitude of difficulty increases
     - It's significantly easier to run multiple single GPU experiments
     - Performance scaling can be poor, even within a single machine.
         - Convolutions scale well, others not so well (1 GPU may be fastest)
-    - Many ML algorithms have identifiability which means independent lock free depends on sparsity assumptions that may not hold.
-(HOGWILD!)
+    - Many ML algorithms have identifiability which requires some restrictions and assumptions (HOGWILD for one)
 3. Sequential Algorithms
     - XGBoost benchmarks show only a 4x speedup
-    - MCMC doesn't benefit from CUDA cores
+    - MCMC/HMC doesn't benefit from CUDA cores
-    - EM iterations still need to be done in sequence
+    - EM iterations still need to be done in sequence (As does Gradient Descent!
+GPUs are only speeding up the objective function evaluation)
-    - Time series
+    - Time series analysis tends to use error in previous prediction as a feature.
+Not very tensor-esque
-    - RNNs training benefit is much reduced for this reason (Without NVIDIA provided code, these were slower than the CPU)
+    - RNNs training benefit is much reduced for this reason (Without NVIDIA provided code, these were slower than the CPU).
+6x for backprop, 140x for forward prop
 4. Algorithm Changes
     - Algorithms such as DBScan rely on special data structures (R* trees) which required completely new ways of implementing this algorithm
-    - XGBoost (trees in general) and KNN require fundamental algorithmic changes to work correctly
+    - XGBoost (trees in general) and KNN require fundamental algorithmic changes to work correctly.
+    - Spatial Convolutions are implemented very differently on a GPU than a CPU.
+    - Memory is expensive, compute is cheap on a GPU.
+CPU code tends to be the other way.

 5. Technical Debt
     - Compute power is not automatically available without the software.
 We're limited to what is available.
 Nvidia is good and proactive, but if you're off the beaten track, they're not very helpful
     - CUDA is non trivial to program in.
-Most researchers will need a large engineering team to get anything out of their GPUs if they'
+Most researchers will need a large engineering team to get anything out of their GPUs.
     - Requires

 6. No real ability to stream (i.e. small amounts continuously)
     - Latency on input - consider running a neural network forward on visual or auditory data as it comes in.
 GPUs are not good due to the high latency on CPU - GPU memory latency
-    - RL shows this - data is collected in a simulated environment, batched, sent to GPU to train neural nets.
+    - Reinforcement Learning is a good example - data is collected in a simulated environment, batched, sent to GPU to train neural nets.
-        - eg DQN batches with replay

 # Conclusions